 This data is valuable information that will help you to hone your optimisation strategy.
 Finding out which pages have a high bounce rate will help you fix the leakage.
 You can fill in the gaps and ensure that your traffic continues travelling across your website until it reaches those all-important vehicle detail pages.

 2. Advanced Web Ranking Tool

-While you can check your website ranking manually, which will cost you nothing, if you have lots of keywords, this will be a massive challenge.
-There are number of tools available to help with this, among which Advanced Web Ranking is my favourite.
+While you can check your website ranking manually, which will cost you nothing, this will be a massive challenge if you have lots of keywords.
+There are numbers of tools available to help with this, among which Advanced Web Ranking is my favourite.

 This tool will enable you to:

 - Schedule an auto ranking check – you set a daily, weekly or monthly auto ranking check and then download the latest report.
 I would, however, advise against checking ranking on a daily basis.

 - Analyse your search market leadership, based on which site has more visibility.